nham/wabbo/blog/2014/22aug_on_bananas.md

 My pull request to fix this first bug is [here](https://github.com/rust-lang/rust/pull/16590).

-It is interesting to note that without this first bug, I would not have discovered the original problem, nor would I have discovered that there was a problem with `TwoWaySearcher`.

 So that change fixed the problematic "bananas" example I had found, but only by causing the method to use a different, simpler string matching algorithm which was (presumably) not broken.
-Because there were other examples that were broken even after my first fix, it was still necessary to diagnose the problem with `TwoWaySearcher`.
+But there was still a problem somewhere in the other string matching algorithm, `TwoWaySearcher`.

-This problem turned out to be far more difficult, and I am not as confident that my proposed fix is correct, so I will just describe it briefly.
+This problem (predictably) turned out to be more difficult to pinpoint, and I am not as confident that my proposed fix is correct, so I will just describe it briefly.
 The `TwoWaySearcher` type is an implementation of the "Two-way algorithm", first introduced in [this paper](http://www-igm.univ-mlv.fr/~mac/Articles-PDF/CP-1991-jacm.pdf).
 By reading this and the [glibc implementation of Two-way algorithm](https://sourceware.org/git/?p=glibc.git;a=blob_plain;f=string/str-two-way.h;hb=HEAD), which has excellent comments, I noticed that one part of the Rust code did not exactly match what was in the paper.
 Specifically, on p.
 670 of the paper you can find this function:

 ![Pseudocode for Small-Period function](small_period_pseudocode.png)

+As a bit of background, the Two-way algorithm takes a string called the "haystack" and a string called the "needle" and attempts to find the starting position of the first occurrence of `needle` in `haystack`, provided that it exists.
+The first step in this particular algorithm is to "factorize" the needle into halves, (that is, find a pair of strings `(u, v)` such that `needle = u + v`), in a way that obeys certain properties (you can read the paper for the gory details).

-Compare it with the code for the [TwoWaySearcher constructor](https://github.com/rust-lang/rust/blob/c88feffde4f5043adf07a6837026f228e20b67e6/src/libcore/str.rs#L423-L459) in the Rust implementation:
+Now compare the pseudocode above with the code for the [TwoWaySearcher constructor](https://github.com/rust-lang/rust/blob/c88feffde4f5043adf07a6837026f228e20b67e6/src/libcore/str.rs#L423-L459) in the Rust implementation:

 ```rust
 fn new(needle: &[u8]) -> TwoWaySearcher {